the-chef0/llm-thesis/readme.md

 There already exist open-source tools that collect much of the wide range of quantization techniques into one codebase, e.g. [LLaMa-Factory](#llama-factory).
 We can use such tools in combination with an implementation of our novel LLM pruning methodology to conduct experiments and learn more about this "pruning vs. quantization" tradeoff.

 ## TODO
+ - Contact Mahmood for help with GPU hours estimate for DelftBlue acccess request
  - Request access to DelftBlue, the TUD supercomputer; try using [LLaMa-Factory](#llama-factory) on it.
+ - Write a project proposal
+ - Write a detailed project plan

 # Literature